zwierski/croquemADAme-datastory/index.md

 {% include features_importance.html %}

+First of all, there's one thing we immediately noticed in the video you sent us: the title "day at my uni", while relevant and to the point, could be tweaked a little to be more attractive to your viewers.

-First of all, the title.
-The title of the video is one of the first things a potential viewer can see before clicking on your video (perhaps only second to the thumbnail, of which we unfortunately don't have an analysis): it's bound to be important and most likely have a very palpable influence in how the video is received.
+Indeed, the title of a video is one of the first things a potential viewer can see before clicking on your video (perhaps only second to the thumbnail, of which we unfortunately don't have an analysis).
+It's bound to be important and most likely have a very palpable influence in how the video is received.

-We analyzed several parameters related to the videos' titles: the number of words, the usage of capital letters, the usage of the 'featuring' lexical field - which can indicate collaboration with other YouTubers or simply the presence of other guests, which pronouns are used in the title, and finally, sentiment analysis of words related to positive or negative emotions in the title.
+We analyzed several parameters related to the videos' titles: the number of words, the usage of capital letters, the usage of the 'featuring' lexical field - which can indicate collaboration with other YouTubers or simply the presence of other guests, which pronouns are used in the title, and finally, the presence of words related to positive or negative emotions in the title.

 We computed, for each channel, the mean of each of these parameters.
 Using this dataset of means across buzzing (1) and quiet (0) channels, we trained a random forest algorithm.
 This forest outputs whether or not a video title is likely to contribute to a video's success (1) or not (0), turning our title analysis into a simpler binary problem.